This add-on is operated by Stefan Gasser

-Save money by automatically putting your non-critical apps to sleep
+Save money by automatically putting your staging and review apps to sleep

 AutoIdle is an add-on that helps you save money by automatically putting your non-critical apps to sleep after a period of inactivity.

 How does it work?